trullock/NUglify/doc/readme.md

 Command-Line Usage
 ==================

-Simply running AjaxMin without any parameters, or with the -? or /? switches, will display the command line usage.
+Simply running NUglify without any parameters, or with the -? or /? switches, will display the command line usage.
 The bare minimum needed to minify a source file is the input file name:

 ```
 ajaxmin inputfile.js